Your Cart (0)

 Example:

-Current trajectory: Business is growing, adding a new customer service rep ($55,000/year) every time support volume increases by 20%.
-AI chatbot handles 35% of support inquiries without human involvement.
-The business can grow 35% more before needing the next headcount addition.
+Current trajectory: Business is growing, adding a new customer service rep at $55,000 per year every time support volume increases by 20 percent.
+An AI chatbot handles 35 percent of support inquiries without human involvement, with a fallback to a human agent for anything the model is not confident about.
+The business can grow 35 percent more before needing the next headcount addition.

 Calculating Revenue Impact